Conduct Record Retention

 - Any other factors believed to be reasonable and appropriate

-In considering expungement, the Senior Executive Director or designee may, in their sole discretion, confer with others in the University who may have relevant information about subsequent issues, as well as contributions to the community, to decide on the request.
+In considering expungement, the Director of Student Conduct and Care or designee may, in their sole discretion, confer with others in the University who may have relevant information about subsequent issues, as well as contributions to the community, to decide on the request.
 The current demeanor of the Student, the Student's conduct after the violation, and the nature of the violation, including the severity of any other Student's damage, injury, or harm, will be considered.
-The Senior Executive Director or designee will determine in their sole discretion whether the request is granted or denied.
+The Director of Student Conduct and Care or designee will determine in their sole discretion whether the request is granted or denied.
 No appeal is permitted.

-To have a disciplinary record considered for expungement, a Student must have satisfactorily completed all their sanctions and must submit a Request for Conduct Record Expungement Form to Student Conduct.
+To have a disciplinary record considered for expungement, a Student must have satisfactorily completed all their sanctions and must submit a Request for Conduct Record Expungement Form to Student Conduct & Care.

-Any violations of OED policy that have been petitioned for expungement will be reviewed in consultation with the Office of Equality and Diversity and a decision will be reached on a case-by-case basis.
+Any violations of EIC policy that have been petitioned for expungement will be reviewed in consultation with the Office for Institutional Equity and Inclusive Culture and a decision will be reached on a case-by-case basis.

 *Graduate student petitions will be considered on a case-by-case basis with consideration to the Student's academic program, the violation(s) and/or sanction of the violation(s), and/or the specific professional criteria for the field of study.